 11 Student Development has a dedicated suite of classrooms, positioned at the heart of the school.
-These include two small IT suites.
 There are currently no facilities which increase or assist access to the school for pupils who are physically disabled or have a sensory impairment.
-The new Alder ARC opened in October 2018 and is fully accessible with a sensory room.
+The Annette Scott Building opened September 2023 and is fully accessible with a lift.
+The Alder ARC opened in October 2018 and is fully accessible with a sensory room to support the ARC students.